jaimalhi/Student-Database/README.md

 ## Info

--  When running localhost, utilize http://localhost:8080/
+-  When running localhost, utilize port 8080 -> http://localhost:8080/
+-  `backend` folder consists of spring backend, this is the deployed product
+-  `frontend` folder consists of the raw svelte frontend

 ## Tools Utilized